 How much vitamin D should you get?
-The Institute of Medicine just raised the recommended daily amounts of vitamin D to 600 International Units (IU) for ages 1-70 and to 800 IU for ages 70 and older [Food and Nutrition Board].
-But leading vitamin D experts think you need more like 2000-5000 IU [Vitamin D Council].
+The NIH now recommends 800 international units (IU) for ages 71 and older [updated July 15, 2016].
+The Institute of Medicine just raised the recommended daily amounts of vitamin D to 600 International Units (IU) for ages 1-70 and to 800 IU for ages 70 and older.
+But leading vitamin D experts think you need more like 2000–5000 IU [Vitamin D Council].
 The most accurate way to know if you’re getting enough: ask your doctor to test the amount of circulating vitamin D (calcidiol) in your blood (25-hydroxyvitamin D test) [MedlinePlus].

 Walk to prevent Alzheimer’s and osteoarthritis.
 Five miles per week keeps your brain from shrinking and protects its key memory and learning centers, improving your brain’s resistance to disease and preventing memory loss over time [Radiology Society of North America].
 This light exercise is also not as strenuous on joints, which helps maintain healthy cartilage in joints and prevent osteoarthritis [Radiology Society of North America].